"Now, if any of us finds the unicorn, we'll send up green sparks, right? Get yer wands out an' practice now -- that's it -- an' if anyone gets in

 -- Hagrid explaining the use of red and green sparks in the Forbidden Forest

-Emits red or green sparks from the wand, used as a signal.
+Wand sparks are red or green sparks emitted from the wand, used as a signal.

 References from the canon